 where $F_\bullet$ is a free resolution of $\Lambda_\fa(N)$.
-By hypothesis, $\Lambda_\fa(N)$ is finitely generated, and so we can assume that every component of $F_\bullet$ is finitely generated.
-Also, $\Lambda_\fa(\cdot)$ is exact on the category of finitely generated $R$-modules, and hence it commutes with the homological functor in this category.
+Now $\Lambda_\fa(N)$ is finitely generated and so we can assume that every component of $F_\bullet$ is finitely generated.
+On the other hand, $\Lambda_\fa(\cdot)$ is an additive exact functor on the category of finitely generated $R$-modules, and hence it commutes with the homological functor in this category.
 Therefore